-Revenues in our Fenics businesses increased 14.2%, to \$125.1 million and 13.0%, to \$265.5 million for the three and six months ended June 30, 2023, respectively, as compared to the prior year periods.
+Revenues in our Fenics businesses increased 18.7%, to \$125.4 million and 14.8%, to \$390.9 million for the three and nine months ended September 30, 2023, respectively, as compared to the prior year periods.

-Within our Fenics businesses, Fenics Markets revenue grew 10.1% to \$107.0 million in the second quarter of 2023 as compared to the prior year period.
+Within our Fenics businesses, Fenics Markets revenue grew 15.4% to \$107.0 million in the third quarter of 2023 as compared to the prior year period.

-Fenics Growth Platforms revenue grew 46.1% to a record \$18.1 million in the second quarter of 2023.
-This strong improvement in Fenics Growth Platforms was driven by Fenics UST, Lucera, Portfolio Match, and Fenics GO.
-Collectively, our newer Fenics Growth Platform offerings, such as those listed above, are not yet fully up to scale, but continue to grow at a leading rate.
+Fenics Growth Platforms revenue grew 45.4% to a record \$18.4 million in the third quarter of 2023.
+Collectively, our newer Fenics Growth Platform offerings, are not yet fully up to scale, but continue to grow at a leading rate.
 Over time, we expect these new products and services to become profitable, high-margin businesses as their scale and revenues increase, all else equal.

-We continue to invest in our Fenics Growth Platforms, and notable highlights for the second quarter of 2023 include:
+We continue to invest in our Fenics Growth Platforms, and notable highlights for the third quarter of 2023 include:

-• Fenics UST revenue increased by over 40 percent and captured significant market share during the quarter.
-Fenics UST's CLOB market share during the second quarter grew to 23 percent, up over 200 basis points, from 21 percent in the first quarter.
+- Fenics UST revenue increased by over 55% and captured significant market share during the quarter.
+Fenics UST's CLOB market share during the third quarter grew to 25%, up from 23% in the second quarter of 2023, and 18% in the third quarter of 2022.
+Fenics UST is the second largest and fastest growing Treasury marketplace globally. - Portfolio Match, our fully electronic credit platform, grew its U.S. credit volumes over nine-fold from the third quarter of 2022.
+Portfolio Match continues to outperform the industry and capture market share across credit markets. - Fenics GO, our fully electronic equity options platform, saw revenue growth of 65% in the third quarter, primarily driven by strong growth across Delta One products and Euro Stoxx 50 index options.

-- Portfolio Match, our fully electronic credit platform, grew its U.S. credit volumes over five-fold from the second quarter of 2022.
-Portfolio Match continues to outperform the industry and capture market share across credit markets. - Fenics GO, our fully electronic equity options platform, saw revenue growth more than double in the second quarter, primarily driven by significant market share gains across Asian index products.
+Total revenues from our high-margin Data, network and post-trade business, which is predominately comprised of recurring revenue, increased 16.8%, to \$27.8 million and increased 14.9%, to \$81.9 million, for the three and nine months ended September 30, 2023, respectively, over the prior year period.

-Total revenues from our high-margin Data, network and post-trade business, which is predominately comprised of recurring revenue, increased 15.4%, to \$27.0 million and increased 13.9%, to \$54.1 million, for the three and six months ended June 30, 2023, respectively, over the prior year period.
+Data, network and post-trade revenue growth for the third quarter of 2023 was led by strong double-digit improvement across Lucera, our network and infrastructure business, and Capitalab, our post-trade business.
+Fenics Market Data also recorded double-digit revenue growth and had record third quarter sales, further adding to its subscription revenue pipeline.
+Our data and network businesses have long-term, recurring revenue contracts.

-Data, network and post-trade revenue growth for the second quarter of 2023 was driven by strong double-digit revenue growth across Lucera, Fenics Market Data, and our Capitalab post-trade business.
-Our Data, network and post-trade businesses surpassed \$100 million of revenue over the last twelve months for the first time.
-We expect continued growth across Data, network and post-trade as we execute on our customer pipeline and roll out additional offerings.
-These businesses generally have longer-term, recurring revenue contracts, supported by high renewal rates.
+Fenics brokerage revenues increased by 19.4% to \$97.5 million and increased 14.8% to \$308.8 million for the three and nine months ended September 30, 2023, respectively, compared to the prior year period.

-Fenics brokerage revenues increased by 13.9% to \$98.1 million and increased by 12.8% to \$211.3 million for the three and six months ended June 30, 2023, respectively, compared to the prior year period.
-Fenics' revenue growth was led by Fenics Rates, Credit and Data, network and post-trade businesses and Fenics represented 25.4% of BGC's overall revenue in the second quarter and is expected to become an ever larger part of our overall business going forward.
-We continue to navigate the changing interest rate environment experienced over the last year and the positive impact of high interest rates on our trading volumes and spreads.
+Fenics' revenue growth was led by Fenics Rates, Credit and Data, network and post-trade businesses and Fenics represented 26.0% of BGC's overall revenue in the third quarter.